Gangula-Sandaru/Intergrate-SQLite-Database-with-android-application/README.md

 SQLite database integration and create a CRUD operation Android application.

-This piece of code shows that, how to intergrate SQlite database
+This piece of code shows that, how to intergrate SQlite database with android studio.